calipobox1209/Group8SEM/use-cases/use-case-6.md

 ### Primary Actor

-HR Advisor.
+Employee.

 ### Trigger

-A request for finance information is sent to HR.
+A request by a client or senior member of staff to gather the statistics required in this report.

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. Client requests the top 5 most populated capital cities of a given continent.
-2. HR advisor captures name of the role to get salary information for.
+2. Employee captures name of the desired continent to obtain capital city information.
-3. HR advisor extracts current salary information of all employees of the given role.
+3. Employee extracts list of capital city information from the given continent.
-4. HR advisor provides report to finance.
+4. Employee provides report to client.

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Correct capital cities are in the list but are not ordered correctly**:
-    1. HR advisor informs finance no role exists.
+    1. Employee who reviews the report notifies IT of the issue.

 ## SUB-VARIATIONS